Topological Stability of Kinetic $k$-Centers: Unstable and stable algorithms for -center on moving points

 \subparagraph{Unstable $k$-EC-minsum} We continue with the minsum version of the Euclidean $k$-center problem.
 In this variant we can no longer use maxcurves which define the important radii.
 Instead, choose $k$ curves and their corresponding $k$-center, and trace it over time to determine when the $k$-center covers all points.
 The number of times when a point enters or leaves any of the $k$ disks of the $k$-center is $O(kn)=O(n)$.
 Hence, any choice of $k$ curves gives $O(n)$ time intervals where the $k$-center is valid.
 We sum the $k$ curves (radii) on these intervals to get candidate $k$-center values and new, summed curves.
 In total, there are $O(n^{3k+1})$ new curves that are the sum of $k$ original curves, and their lower envelope represents the desired function $R(t)$.

-\begin{theorem} Given a set of $n$ points whose positions in the plane are determined by constant-degree algebraic functions, the minsum Euclidean $k$-center problem can be solved by an algorithm that runs in $O(\lambda_{c}(n^{3k+1})\log n)$ time for some constant $c$, where $\lambda_c(n)$ is the maximum length of a Davenport–Schinzel sequence of order $c$ with $n$ distinct values. \end{theorem}
+\begin{theorem} Given a set of $n$ points whose positions in the plane are determined by constant-degree algebraic functions, the $k$-EC-minsum problem can be solved by an algorithm that runs in $O(\lambda_{c}(n^{3k+1})\log n)$ time for some constant $c$, where $\lambda_c(n)$ is the maximum length of a Davenport–Schinzel sequence of order $c$ with $n$ distinct values. \end{theorem}

 \subparagraph{Unstable $k$-RC-minmax} The rectilinear version of the $k$-center problem in the minmax model is solved by similar methods as the Euclidean version, albeit simpler and more efficient.
 We use pairs of points to define curves that define the radius over time by letting the points be on opposite sides of a smallest covering square.
-This square is not unique, there are $O(n)$ different subsets of points that can be covered by a square with these two points as opposite points.
-For the $2$-center version, it will be sufficient to take the two extreme squares, where one of the defining points is in a corner of the square.
-We consider this case first.
-Each of these two squares will start and stop to cover other points $O(n)$ times over the movement.
-In total we have $O(n^2)$ curves that form an arrangement of complexity $O(n^4)$.
-Because we often trace two squares of the same radius, we often have two curves that overlap in the arrangement.
+This square is not unique, as the points on opposite sides block movement only in a single direction.
+Thus, there are $O(n)$ different subsets of points that can be covered by such a square.
+We first consider the $2$-center case, where it is sufficient to take the two extreme squares: two squares that cover points with extremal coordinates, for example one square covers the topmost point while the other covers the bottommost point.
+Extreme squares are sufficient, because in the case where the second square must cover points that lie beyond two opposite sides of the first square, then that second square must be larger.
+Therefore, in comparison the solution using two extreme squares has a smaller or equal maximum radius.